pydoit/doit/doc/uptodate.rst

 ``timeout`` is used to expire a task after a certain time interval.

-i.e. You want to re-execute a task only if the time elapsed since the last the time it was executed is bigger than 5 minutes.
+i.e. You want to re-execute a task only if the time elapsed since the last time it was executed is bigger than 5 minutes.

 .. literalinclude:: tutorial/timeout.py